Ponting Brothers Ltd

 In 1846 Scarsdale House was acquired by Edward Cecil Curzon (1812-85), a barrister and registrar of patents, for his family to occupy.

-Scarsdale House was acquired by the Ponting brothers in 1893.
+Scarsdale House was acquired by the Ponting's in 1893.
 There had been an auction of Curzon's estate by his son in 1886 but this proved unsuccessful.
 In 1893 the process of dissolving the estate began, when the Midland Railway bought Scarsdale Terrace and some of the remaining garden, while Pontings took over Scarsdale House.
+This picture of Scarsdale House is also taken from the Library Time Machine.

 An ordnance survey map dated 1871 and covering St Mary Abbotts, Kensington although some time before Pontings occupied all the property they were to hold, does seem to show the buildings from which they were to operate prior to the demolition of the "old" Scarsdale House.

-However I believe that the photograph below may predate some of the development and show the old 123, 125 and 127 Kensington High Street as they were when they were acquired by the Ponting Brothers.
+However I believe that the photographs below predate some of the development and may show the old 123, 125 and 127 Kensington High Street as they were when they were acquired by the Ponting Brothers.
+They certainly predate the redevelopment of Kensington High Street Railway Station in 1906.

 In 1898 Ponting Brothers Ltd was incorporated.
 The records of incorporation are held at the National Archives at Kew (PRO BT31/7991/57434).